Skip to main content Skip to home page

 Assessments and reassessments

 We assess your tax liability based on information available to us.
-This information may have come from you or your representative, another person or agency from which we have sought particular details, or from other sources that provide relevant details to us.
+This information may have come from you or your representative, another person or agency from which we have sought particular details, or from other sources that provide information to us.

 If we are not in a position to make an exact assessment, we can make an estimated (default) assessment.
 For example, we may issue a default assessment if you do not submit a required return fully and accurately by the due date.

-Sometimes, we issue a compromise assessment if the complexity of the matter makes it difficult or impracticable to determine an exact tax liability.
+Sometimes, we issue a compromise assessment if it is difficult or impracticable to determine a person’s tax liability without undue delay or expense.
 A compromise assessment is a binding agreement between you and us as to the amount of tax payable.
-When a compromise assessment is issued, it can only be reassessed with your agreement, or where the Commissioner finds there has been a deliberate failure to disclose material information.
-As you have agreed to the compromise assessment, you do not have the right to object to it.
+When a compromise assessment is issued, it can only be reassessed with your agreement, or where we find that there has been fraud or a deliberate failure to disclose material information.
+As a compromise assessment or reassessment is made with your agreement, you cannot object to it or have it reviewed by an administrative review body, including the Victorian Civil and Administrative Tribunal (VCAT) or a court as to its validity or correctness.

-We can also make reassessments, for example, when you give us new information affecting the amount of tax you have been assessed for.
-The Commissioner may make a reassessment up to five years after the initial assessment.
+We can also make reassessments of a tax liability, for example, when you give us new information affecting the amount of tax you have been assessed for, or if as a result of an investigation there are additional liabilities identified.

 1. The reassessment is to adjust tax to give effect to a decision on an objection, review or appeal.

-2. When the initial assessment or reassessment was made, all the facts and circumstances affecting the tax liability were not fully and truly disclosed to the Commissioner.
+2. When the initial assessment or reassessment was made, all the facts and circumstances affecting the tax liability were not fully and truly disclosed to us.

 3. A particular taxation law allows a reassessment to be made outside the time limits.